RobertaBtt/PythonCleanArchitecture/README.md

 # Python Robot Controller
 ###### Robots moves in a delimited area
 ###### Version: 1.2, Last updated: 2021-03-09
-Helps in controlling a robot, in this case a mower, but could be anything that can move in an area.
+Helps in controlling a thing that can move in an area.

-Robot/Mowers are able to:
+Thing are able to:
 - cut the grass
 - inspect the terrain
 - identify problems in the green areas.